 Statistics

 Because of the lucrative fields in which you can earn a Master of Science, you may be able to achieve more senior-level roles and higher salaries with the degree.
-To give you an example, two occupations that typically require an advanced degree are:
+To give you an example, two occupations that typically require an advanced degree and their median annual salaries include:

-There are compelling reasons for earning your MS degree, but you should understand what it may cost—both in terms of money and time—before making your decision.
-The average Master of Science degree program costs a total of $62,650, though that may not account for additional fees, materials, and housing [5].
+Although you may have any number of compelling reasons to earn your MS degree, understand what it may cost—both in terms of money and time—before making your decision.
+The average Master of Science degree program costs a total of $57,770, though that may not account for additional fees, materials, and housing [5].
 It takes, on average, two years to complete an MS degree when you attend full-time, but many programs offer part-time options to help returning or professional students who work.

-Some online programs, such as the University of Illinois’ Master of Science in Management (available on Coursera), are structured to take less time.
-You can complete your degree in one year, and gain fundamental leadership and business training.
+Some online programs, such as the University of Illinois’ Master of Science in Management (available on Coursera), may take less time.
+You can complete your degree in one year and gain fundamental leadership and business training.

 Read more: How to Prepare for a Career Change

 Given the cost and time commitment associated with a Master of Science program, you should assess your individual situation, weighing the degree’s more immediate expenses against the outcomes you’d like to achieve.
-The categories we’ve outlined below should also be important factors in your decision making.
+The categories outlined below should also be important factors in your decision-making.

 Look for MS programs from accredited colleges or universities.
 An accredited institution has been verified by an independent agency (approved by the US Department of Education), which ensures that your school meets minimum standards and likely provides a quality education.